CompAndSave Blog

 9. Consider Refilling Your Ink Cartridges

 Take advantage of ink cartridge refilling services offered by businesses like Costco or Walgreens.
 Alternatively, you can opt for a DIY approach by refilling them yourself.

-Just ensure you are refilling an original empty cartridge, using a refill kit from a trustworthy supplier, and that you have a clear manual on how to refill ink cartridges.
-This eco-friendly practice not only helps reduce waste but can also lead to significant savings compared to purchasing brand-new cartridges.
+Just ensure you are refilling an original empty cartridge, using a universal refill kit from a trustworthy supplier, and have a guide on how to refill ink cartridges.
+This eco-friendly practice helps reduce waste and can lead to significant savings compared to purchasing brand-new cartridges.

 10. Check for Third-Party Alternatives